Maece97/EDPOA/README.md

 - Differentiating between commands and events was more difficult than expected

 ### Assignment 2

 - Avro:
   - Avro gives us a good way to share ObjectClasses between services with one single place of truth.
-  - The first option is to share this TransferObjectClass is within the events which adds unnessesary size to the event, which is not acceptable for us as we will have a high volume of events.
+  - The first option is to share this TransferObjectClass is within the events which adds unnecessary size to the event, which is not acceptable for us as we will have a high volume of events.
-  - The other option is to store the TransferOnjects in a Repository.
+  - The other option is to store the TransferObjects in a Repository.
 This also means we need a repository to store this TransferObject and act as the single place of truth.
 Which means we add a service which other services depend on and can fail if the repository service is not reachable.
-This also adds complexity in deployments, as the Avro schemas need to be in sync on the repository and within the code, as we still wan't to use git for version managment.
+This also adds complexity in deployments, as the Avro schemas need to be in sync on the repository and within the code, as we still wan't to use git for version management.
   - We think the overhead and complexity which Avro adds is just not worth it.
-Overall, we could achive almost thesame with a simple shared library which contains the DTO.
+Overall, we could achieve almost the same with a simple shared library which contains the DTO.
 - Global K-Tables:
   - We planned to implement the exchange rates cache with a Global K-Table and are still convinced that this is the right choice.
-However, it does not provide the necessary interface to seemlessly perform joins without further ado.
+However, it does not provide the necessary interface to seamlessly perform joins without further ado.
 Therefore, it has been replaced by a "normal" K-Table in our implementation.
 - Kafka Streams:
-  - Kafka streams enable fast possibilties to process events.
-But this abstraction layer also comes at a cost, as we lose some control over the underlying functionallity.
+  - Kafka streams enable fast possibilities to process events.
+But this abstraction layer also comes at a cost, as we lose some control over the underlying functionality.
   - In our experience it made it hard to debug.
-It took a while until we descovered how to enable logging, and in the standard logging configuration the logs would spam every single small detail.
+It took a while until we discovered how to enable logging, and in the standard logging configuration the logs would spam every single small detail.
 Which was not helpful at all.
-  - Versions of kafka stream older than 3.2.0 don't include arm binaries and therefore, don't support MacBooks with the M1 chip (Except when runnning the jar in Roseta [Hello IntelliJ Users :D]).
-M1 Macbooks are around for more than 1.5 years, and in my experience all other librarys I normaly work with updated their binaries within weeks or a few months.
-Kafka Streams 3.2.0 was recently release in May 2022, which makes us wonder about their generall update frequency and if this is acceptable for a library which is used at the core of the application.
-Switching to a different library or dropping it completly would mean rewriting almost every aspect of the event-processing services.
+  - Versions of kafka stream older than 3.2.0 don't include arm binaries and therefore, don't support MacBooks with the M1 chip (Except when running the jar in Roseta [Hello IntelliJ Users :D]).
+M1 MacBooks are around for more than 1.5 years, and in my experience all other library's I normally work with updated their binaries within weeks or a few months.
+Kafka Streams 3.2.0 was recently release in May 2022, which makes us wonder about their generally update frequency and if this is acceptable for a library which is used at the core of the application.
+Switching to a different library or dropping it completely would mean rewriting almost every aspect of the event-processing services.
-  - For people who are not used to a more functional programming approche it is a bit of a mindset change first, but this was not a to big of a challenge for as, as we are all experienced developer. reflections and lessons learned:
+  - For people who are not used to a more functional programming approach it is a bit of a mindset change first, but this was not a to big of a challenge for us, as we are all experienced developer.
-  - Stream Processing is a great way to alter events in real time and gain insights in real time.
-It seems to be a great way to work with events.
-But I'm still not convinced that we need a library like kafka-streams to do this.
 - General reflections or insights:
   - Stream Processing is a great way to alter events in real time and gain insights in real time.
 It seems to be a great way to work with events.
 But I'm still not convinced that we need a library like kafka-streams to do this.
 Using Kafka-streams adds a framework which is kinda irreplaceable without rewriting most part of the service.
-But overall, what we doing in stream processing is mostly just simple Object manipulations and storing some data in a Map like structure when using tables.
+But overall, what we doing in stream processing is mostly just simple Object manipulations and storing some data in a Map like structure when using k-tables.
 I know, something super simple like Object manipulation can add a lot of boilerplate in strict languages like Java.
-Hence, the question arrises if Java is the right language for that task.
+Hence, the question arises if Java is the right language for this task.
 Other programming languages like JavaScript excel in Object manipulation and have a lot of build in support for that.
-Therefore, I'm sure in a language like this we could archive the same result with probably even less lines than with kafka-streams.
-Without adding a huge library and abstraction on top.
+Therefore, I'm sure in a language like this we could archive the same result with probably even less lines than with kafka-streams, without adding a huge library and abstraction on top.

 ## Editorial Notes

 In this section, we explain some things and decisions that might not be clear from the other sections or documents.

 - The Card service only contains the card limit in our implementation.
 In practice, this service should also contain more information on the card and more business logic about how that information can change.
 For example, it should contain the status of the card (open, closed, etc.) and business logic on how these can change.
 - We send the transactions from the Transaction Preprocessing Service to the Transaction service via a HTTP request.
 This is done for compatibility reasons with our already existing system from assignment 1.
 We are aware that this introduces runtime coupling between those two services.
 In the first round of refactoring, we would replace this with Kafka communication.
 Thereby, we reach better responsiveness which is a crucial non functional property in the first part of our system.
 - We ended up going back from our original aggregations for the Fraud Preprocessing service because our research found that this was not efficiently supported by the high-level Kafka Streams DSL and it was not clear how to implement this efficiently with the Kafka Streams API.
-We also wanted to try out some of the winowed aggregation functionality from Kafka Streams so that's why we went with this slimmed down version.
+We also wanted to try out some of the windowed aggregation functionality from Kafka Streams so that's why we went with this slimmed down version.

 ## Responsibilities